 Mary MacKillop Today is a member of the Australian Council for International Development (ACFID).
-As a signatory the Mary MacKillop Today, financial statements comply with the presentation and disclosure requirements of the ACFID Code of Conduct.
+As a signatory, Mary MacKillop Today's financial statements must comply with the presentation and disclosure requirements of the ACFID Code of Conduct.
 Please refer to the ACFID Code of Conduct website for further information.